mxagar/mxagar.github.io/_drafts/2025-10-22-mac-os-ubuntu-nvidia-egpu.markdown

 </div>
 <div style="height: 30px;"></div>

-You have maybe followed the release of the [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/) *personal supercomputer*.
-The device, with 128 GB of memory, 20 CPU cores, and a price of USD $3,999.00, will be definitely on the wish list of any AI nerd for this Christmas.
+You may have seen the release of the [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/), the new *personal supercomputer* from NVIDIA.
+With 128 GB of memory, 20 CPU cores, and a price tag of USD $3,999, it's sure to land on many AI enthusiasts' wish lists this Christmas.

-This blog post is my personal and humble alternative.
-Indeed, in the past 2 years I have been using an NVIDIA eGPU (external GPU) from my MacBook Pro M1, but via a Linux machine, which plays the role of a server.
-Since some colleagues and friends showed interest, I decided to [thoroughly document it on GitHub](https://github.com/mxagar/linux_nvidia_egpu) in the form of the guide I was looking for, but couldn't find completely.
-On the other hand, this blog post introduces the overall setup and the motivation behind it.
-Here's the schematics of my *supercomputer*:
+This post presents my own, more modest alternative.
+For the past two years, I've been using an NVIDIA eGPU (external GPU) connected to my MacBook Pro M1 &mdash; but running through a Linux machine that acts as a dedicated server.
+After several colleagues and friends showed interest, I decided to document the entire setup on [GitHub](https://github.com/mxagar/linux_nvidia_egpu) as the guide I once looked for but never fully found.
+In this post, I'll introduce the overall setup and explain the motivation behind it.

+Here's the schematic of my personal *supercomputer*:

 <p align="center">
 <img src="/assets/linux_nvidia_egpu/egpu_linux.png" alt="eGPU Linux & Mac Setup" width="1000"/>